VCCRI/SVPV/README.md

 Structural Variant Prediction Viewer
 ------------------------------------
-View predicted structural variant regions from sequence alignment files.
-Statistics related to structural variants are presented in a form that allows for visual identification of good calls and bad calls.
-Input is alignment files (SAM/BAM/CRAM format) and structural variant predictions (VCF files).
-Output is pdf of structural variant regions.
+View predicted structural variant regions from sequence alignment files and compare calls from differenct structural variant prediction algorithms.
+Statistics related to structural variants are presented in a form that allows users to visually identify false postive calls.
+Input is a set alignment files (SAM/BAM/CRAM format), and a set of structural variant predictions on these alignments (VCF files).
+Output is a set of pdf files of structural variant regions.

+Deletions (DEL), duplications (DUP), copy number variations (CNV) and inversions (INV) are supported.
+Translocations (TRA) are not supported.

 ###Requirements
 **Basic**